siddhartha-komodo/slate/source/includes/_131-rawtransactions.md

 The `signrawtransaction` method signs inputs for a raw transaction (serialized, hex-encoded).
 The second optional argument (may be `null`) is an array of previous transaction outputs that this transaction depends on, but may not yet be in the block chain.
 The third optional argument (may be `null`) is an array of base58-encoded private keys that, if given, will be the only keys used to sign the transaction.

 <aside class="notice">
-  For full details, please see https://bitcoin.org/en/developer-reference#signrawtransaction
+  For full details, please see <a href="https://bitcoin.org/en/developer-reference#signrawtransaction">the linked documentation</a>.
 </aside>

 ### Arguments: